-This paper examines the role existence plays in measurement validity.
-I argue that existing popular theories of measurement and of validity follow a correspondence framework, which starts by assuming that an entity exists in the real world with certain properties that allow it to be measurable.
-Drawing on literature from the sociology of measurement, I show that the correspondence framework faces several theoretical and practical challenges.
-I suggested the validity-first framework of measurement, which starts with a practice-based validation process as the basis for a measurement theory, and only posits objective existence when it is scientifically useful to do so.
+This paper examines the role existence claims play in measurement validity.
+First, I review existing popular theories of measurement and of validity, and argue that they all follow a correspondence framework, which starts by assuming that an entity exists in the real world with certain properties that allow it to be measurable.
+According to this framework, to measure is to passively document the entity's properties, and to measure validly is for this documentation to be accurate.
+Second, drawing upon debates from within the testing community and the literature from the sociology of measurement, I argue that the correspondence framework faces both a theoretical challenge, where the assumption of the existence of the entity is rarely justifiable, and a practical challenge, where it does not match how measurement is done in many high stakes situations.
+Third, I suggest a validity-first framework of measurement, which reverses the justificatory order, as an alternative.
+I argue that we ought to start with a practice-based validation process, which serves as the basis for a measurement theory, and only posits objective existence when it is scientifically useful to do so.

 In his paper, boldly titled "General Intelligence," Objectively Determined and Measured, Spearman (1904) presents a series of experimental data on children's judgments of pitch, brightness, and weight, and argues that, because children who judge accurately in one area tend to judge accurately in others, this is conclusive evidence that intelligence is an innate characteristic of people which psychologists can and should study.
 The statistical method he developed for this project, factor analysis, was later applied in another area of psychology to make a similar point.
-Citing various studies on the cross-time stability and predictive validity of the five-factor personality model, McCrae and John (1992) declare the model to be "a basic discovery of personality psychology - core knowledge upon which other findings can be built" (see also Costa and McCrae, 1992).
+Citing various studies on the cross-time stability and predictive validity of the five-factor personality model, McCrae and John (1992) declare the model to be "a basic discovery of personality psychology - core knowledge upon which other findings can be built".

 Both of these cases employ an inference to the best explanation (IBE) style reasoning to argue for realism of some psychological entity - since the reality of the proposed construct is the best explanation of its predictive capabilities, accurate prediction is evidence for the existence of the construct.
-Citing its numerous predictive successes, McCrae and John (1992) write that, without positing the reality of the Big Five theory of personality, "it is difficult to understand how cognitive fictions can explain real-life outcomes" (p.193).
+Citing its numerous predictive success, Mc-Crae and John (1992) write that, without positing the reality of the Big Five model, "it is difficult to understand how cognitive fictions can explain real-life outcomes" (p.193).

 In other words, the debate about the reality of the construct turned on claims about the (in this case, predictive) validity of the tests.
 Realists like Spearman and McCrae argue that the (predictive, criterion, construct) validity of concepts like intelligence or the Big Five demands explanation, and that the best explanation on offer is that these concepts have some sort of psychological, if not biological, reality.
-Critics have also often accepted this argumentative strategy, focusing instead on challenging the particular validity claims made about these concepts or by proposing equally good explanations which, while challenging a specific theory of reality (e.g. a five-factor instead of a two-factor model; see Eysenck, 1991 and Boyle, 2008), remains committed to the general picture that validity ought to have some indicative power to realism.
+Critics have also largely accepted this argumentative strategy, focusing instead on challenging the particular validity claims made about these concepts or by proposing equally good explanations which, while challenging a specific theory of reality (e.g. a five-factor instead of a two-factor model), remains committed to realism in general (e.g., that some small-numbered factor model of personality is true).